Thomas D. Loomis, M.D.

 Dr. Walker is a Board Certified family physician who has been active in primary care since 1996 in the Petoskey and Harbor Springs area.
 She attended the University of Michigan as an undergraduate and then went on to medical school at Michigan State University College of Human Medicine as part of their rural health program, completing her clinical training in Michigan’s Upper Peninsula.
 She completed her residency in family practice at Mid Michigan Regional Hospital in Midland, Michigan.

-Dr. Jankowski is a family physician who has been active in primary care in the Petoskey/Harbor Springs area for 14 years.
+Dr. Jankowski is a family physician who has been active in primary care in the Petoskey/Harbor Springs since 2004.
 He attended Michigan State University for his undergraduate degree in physiology.
 He is a 1999 graduate of Michigan State University College of Osteopathic Medicine.
 His internship and residency training took place at Mercy General Health Partners in Muskegon, Michigan.

 Dr. Jankowski is Board Certified in family medicine and osteopathic manipulative treatment.
 He is supported by his wife and son.
 He focuses on the entire person, providing comprehensive, thorough and evidence-based health care for his patients.